How to: Add a Chart to a Dashboard

 '__NULL__'

-3. Drag a connector from the output (right-hand side) port of the Input operator, to the input (left-hand side) port of the Clean Keys operator.
+3. Connect the output port (right) of the Input operator to the input port (left) of the Clean Keys operator.

 Configure the Filter Operator